himanshujaju/rash/README.md

-# rash
+# Rash
-Rash is a cache implementation in Ruby
+Rash is a collection of cache implementations in Ruby

+Various eviction strategies used are:
+- First In First Out (FIFO) cache

+TODO list
+- Least Recently Used (LRU) cache
+- Concurrent LRU